awillats/clinc/figures/figure_requests.md

 - [ ] hypothesis entropy figure
+  - [ ] tack on summary stastic
   - 🤖 requires some coding to finish
     - need some infrastructure for computing entropy across many conditions
     - needs some summary statistics across a well-defined hypothesis set
   - 🗺️ will likely require layout iterations

+---
+## bonus figures

 - [ ] improved data efficiency & bias
   - 🤖🤖 requires major technical work - namely committing to how to turn correlations into circuit inference
   - ✂️ as such, may end up having to cut this
   - ... but if we end up connecting back to the more detailed empirical sims, this will be necessary

-  - [~] Empirical/simulation methods overview

-## bonus figures
-- [ ] Theory overview
-  - predicting correlation structure
-  - predicting intervention's impact on correlation
-- [ ] flowchart for steps of intervention experiment

----
-# more ...
 - [ ] "Extensions" discussion figure
   - "it works for spiking, with time-delay"

 - [ ] extending the graph representation to include quantitative terms
   - input, output variance
   - shared v.s. private variance
   - relevance to neuro

+- [ ] flowchart for steps of intervention experiment

 ----